-The Dan David Prize is a joint international corporation, endowed by the Dan David Foundation and headquartered at Tel Aviv University.
+The Dan David Prize is an international award, endowed by the Dan David Foundation and headquartered at Tel Aviv University.

 The Dan David Prize recognizes and encourages innovative and interdisciplinary research that cuts across traditional boundaries and paradigms.
 It aims to foster universal values of excellence, creativity, justice, democracy, and progress and to promote the scientific, technological and humanistic achievements that advance and improve our world.

 The Dan David Prize covers three time dimensions - Past, Present and Future - that represent realms of human achievement.
 Each year the International Board chooses one field within each time dimension.
-Following a review process of individuals nominated for the Prize, by independent Review Commitees comprised of renowned scholars and professionals, the International Board then chooses the laureates for each field.
+Following a review process of individuals nominated for the Prize, by independent Review Committees comprised of renowned scholars and professionals, the International Board then chooses the laureates for each field.

 The Past refers to fields that expand knowledge of former times.